bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_numerical.md

 ## The Newton-Raphson Method

 The Newton-Raphson method searches for the zero of a function by measuring the gradient of that function.
 The idea is to approximate the behavior of the function at a particular point by a tangential line passing through that point.
 In other words, on a specific parameter value, the function is approximated by a line with the same slope as the function on that specific parameter value.
-The Newton-Raphson method is depicted in Fig. X. For a generic function $f[n,\theta]$, the parameter value where the line approximating the function intercepts the parameter axis is found by
+For a generic function $f[n,\theta]$, the parameter value where the line approximating the function intercepts the parameter axis is found by
 \begin{equation}
 f(\theta)=(\theta_0-\theta)\frac{\partial f(\theta)}{\partial\theta}\Bigg|_{\theta=\theta_0}
 \end{equation}